Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 ### MATLAB

 anTraX required MATLAB 2019a or above.
 If you have a licensed MATLAB installed on your machine, you are good to go.
-Otherwise, install the freely available [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) for version 2019a.
+Otherwise, binaries compiled with MATLAB 2019a are also supplied.
+To run the binaries, install the freely available [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) for version 2019a.

-### Other dependencies
+### Other system dependencies

 On Ubuntu: